How to become a lawyer in India

 Apply for on & off-campus interviews- Start searching for your job early by boing clerk in your semester holidays, it may not pay you well but then it gives you great connect with lawyers.
 You may decide which law you are going to practice.

 - Don’t forget to apply for your campus placements and off-campus internships in your final year.
 Have your resume and other graduation documents handy.

 Search through student-alumni networks- Your college study groups and alumni-networks are great sources here.
 So contact your alumni and search for jobs through them.

 Do Volunteer works- Doing Volunteer works may not pay you but it will give you experience and great value.
 Volunteer work helps you keep your skills updated and you can add that to your resume.

 Importance of Lawyer

-Representing a client and advising them on their legal situation is all in a day’s work for lawyers.
-From the individual cases to whole companies, from court proceedings to small disputes behind closed doors, it’s your job to act in your client's best interest.
+A lawyer represents his client and advises them on legal situations.
+From the individual cases to whole companies, from court proceedings to small disputes behind closed doors, it’s the job of a lawyer to act in the client's best interest.

 A lawyer needs to have his client's best interests at hand whatsoever, and that may include reimbursements, negotiations, everything legal that won't put your client's stakes at risk.

 Not just stuck in a courtroom, a lawyer can work on criminal or civil lawsuits, so a variety of jobs can crop up and serve your career interests be it just one or multiple of them.
 One day you're representing a client in court, the next you could be finalizing a divorce, drawing up a will or just advising on minor legal issues.

 As a lawyer one moment you are handling and defending a false rape accusation and the next moment, you could be booked for perjury if you make one wrong move.